YegorVolkov/devops_todolist_kubernetes_task_10_ingress/README.md

 1. There should not be any requests failing with 404 status code in browser console.
 1. `README.md` should have instructuions on how to validate the changes
 1. Create PR with your changes and attach it for validation on a platform.

+---

+we can see our `ingress-service` running

+we have full access to our app not through `nodeport`, but through `ingress-service` on `localhost/`